CORTV

 The Corporación Oaxaqueña de Radio y Televisión (CORTV, "Oaxacan Radio and Television Corporation") is a government agency of the Mexican state of Oaxaca charged with the operation of radio and television stations in the state.

 CORTV operates a television network of the same name, with 16 transmitters, and it owns a 32-station FM radio network with an additional station in Oaxaca.
 The television network has shed 30 transmitters in recent years and also dropped six additional transmitters by failing to convert them to digital.

 History

 Public broadcasting in Oaxaca began in the early 1980s under Governor Pedro Vásquez Colmenares, with the insertion of local opt-outs into the programming of the Canal 7 network of Imevisión.
 Original output consisted entirely of plays staged for television by the Compañía Teatral Palo Bravo, as the state lacked production resources.
 In 1988, the Instituto Oaxaqueño de Radio y Televisión (IORTV) was established.

 On March 21, 1989, under the direction of Virgilio Caballero Pedraza, IORTV was reorganized as Radio y Televisión de Oaxaca (RTO).
 It adopted its present name in 1993.

+The CORTV facilities were seized on August 1, 2006, during protests in the state after CORTV officials refused a women's group air time to make social demands.
+The takeover was ended on August 20 when the transmitters on Cerro del Fortín were shot at, damaging them and taking CORTV radio and television off the air.

 Television transmitters

-CORTV holds virtual channel 9 throughout Oaxaca.
 In 2022, its concessions for television service were consolidated into one: XHCPBR-TDT (primary RF channel 36), which can have transmitters throughout the state.
 However, the existing transmitters were not moved to channel 36.

+CORTV moved from virtual channel 9 to 19 in January 2024.